chamerling/one-more-gitlab-cli/README.md

 ### Use

-For now, it just focues on issues, more resource support to come...
+For now, it just focuses on issues and merge requests, more resources support to come...

 ```
 gitlab --help